Index Modulation for Modulation on Conjugate-Reciprocal Zeros (IM-MOCZ): Introduction

 This paper is organized as follows: Section \ref{sec:system_model} introduces the IM-MOCZ system model, while Section \ref{sec:proposed} outlines the design and integration of IM components.
 Simulation results are presented in Section \ref{sec:simulation} and Section \ref{sec:conclu} concludes the paper.

 \emph{Notations:} Throughout the paper, boldface lowercase and uppercase letters denote vectors and matrices, respectively.
+The notation $\mathbf{X}_{a,b}$ represents the elements (a,b) of matrix $\mathbf{X}$.
 We use $\mathbb{R}$ and $\mathbb{C}$ to represent the set of real and complex numbers, respectively.
 The symbol $*$ denotes the convolution operator.
+Conjugation of a complex value $c$ is denoted by $\bar{c}$.
 The transpose of a vector $\mathbf{a}$ is denoted by $\mathbf{a}^{\rm T}$.
 Binary numbers are represented using subscript $2$, e.g., $10110_2$.